Daifuku is a delicious, chewy, sweet snack that is incredibly addictive! Once you take a bite of this Japanese snack, you’ll want to try every flavor.

 This option is somewhere between dango and mochi – it’s soft, chewy, and rolled in sugar for an extra sweet flavor.
 Its three colors and image of a skewer represent hanami dango, a sweet dango that is usually sold with strawberry and matcha flavors (hence the multicolored rice dumplings).

 Looking for more Japanese candy?
-Bokksu Market has many traditional sweets to choose from.
-You can also find delicious tea pairings, savory Japanese snacks, and other fun items on Bokksu Market.
+Bokksu Boutique has many traditional sweets to choose from.
+You can also find delicious tea pairings, savory Japanese snacks, and other fun items on Bokksu Boutique.

 By Krystina Quintana